-Directive 2014/65/EU on markets in financial instruments repealing MiFID I ("MiFID II") was transposed into Greek law by Law 4514/2018, as amended, inter alia, by Greek law 4920/2022.
+Directive 2014/65/EU on markets in financial instruments repealing MiFID I ("MiFID II") was transposed into Greek law by Greek Law 4514/2018, as amended, inter alia, by Greek Law 4920/2022.

-MiFID II together with Regulation (EU) 600/2014 on markets in financial instruments ("MiFIR") introduced the new framework on financial markets.
-Both documents aim to have more efficient, resilient and transparent markets.
+MiFID II together with Regulation (EU) 600/2014 on markets in financial instruments ("MiFIR") introduced the regulatory framework on financial markets.
+Both European legal acts aim to have more efficient, resilient and transparent markets.

 In particular, MiFID II introduced rules, inter alia, on high frequency trading, improves the transparency and oversight of financial markets, including derivatives markets, and addresses the issue of excessive price volatility in commodity derivatives markets.
-Furthermore, it expands supervision to all financial instruments admitted to trading, over-the-counter transactions and trading venues.
+Furthermore, it expands supervision to all financial instruments admitted to trading, OTC transactions and trading venues.